-Wetlands delineated within the Facility Site displayed multiple functions based on their specific characteristics.
-Each of the wetlands identified within the Facility Site were determined to have the ability to provide the functions of groundwater recharge/discharge, flood-flow alteration, sediment/toxicant/pathogen retention, production export, wildlife habitat, and nutrient removal/retention/transformation.
-Other functions displayed within wetlands delineated within the Facility Site include:
+Wetlands delineated within the Wetland Survey Area displayed multiple functions based on their specific characteristics.
+Each of the wetlands identified within the Wetland Survey Area were determined to have the ability to provide the functions of groundwater recharge/discharge, flood-flow alteration, sediment/toxicant/pathogen retention, nutrient removal/retention/transformation, and wildlife habitat.
+Other functions displayed within wetlands delineated within the Wetland Survey Area include:

-- Sediment/Shoreline Stabilization (9 wetlands) - Fish and Shellfish Habitat (3 wetlands)
+- Fish and Shellfish Habitat (4 wetlands),

+- Sediment/Shoreline Stabilization (11 wetlands), and

+- Production Export (29 wetlands).

-Values were found to occur in most, but not all wetlands within the Facility Site, based on this assessment.
-None of the values looked at in this assessment were found to occur within all wetlands in the Facility Site.
-No wetlands observed within the Facility Site currently have Educational or Scientific, or Uniqueness and Heritage Values, the values that were found to occur include:
+Values were found to occur in most, but not all wetlands within the Wetland Survey Area, based on this assessment.
+None of the values assessed were found to occur within all wetlands in the Wetland Survey Area.
+The values that were found to occur include: